-By their very nature, all construction projects involve a significant amount of risk.
+By their very nature, all construction projects involve significant risk.
 Whilst the construction industry is steadily improving, its rates of ill health, severe injury and deaths are still the highest of all UK industries.
 Sadly, almost 1 in 5 deaths in construction occur during work on roofs.
 It is essential in every project that risks are carefully assessed and, where they cannot be designed out, a mitigation strategy is properly planned and implemented.

 In this article, we’ll look at the risks involved with roof refurbishment, the relevant regulations that apply and how Garland UK can help you mitigate or eliminate those risks from your project.